~16 min left

 • You're a cost-sensitive SMB or mid-market business

-• You value open source, customization freedom, and exit optionality
+• You value open source, customisation freedom, and exit optionality

 • You have manufacturing, distribution, or e-commerce as core functions